While these may be my own definitions, I make the following distinction:

 - Information: a wide ranging collection, though often scoped to a particular domain, intended to impart knowledge.

 Information might be instructions for some software, or a telling of historic events, or a catalogue of plant species.
-It may have a well defined scope but it also may never be finished.
-Its scope may be well defined or may be limited only by the time available to its contributors.
+It may have a well defined scope but, also, it may never be finished.
+Its scope may be limited only by the time available to its contributors.
 It may be structured, or free flowing, or somewhere in between.

 When producing written work, particularly in a professional capacity, it behooves you to identify which of these you are setting out to produce.
 There is certainly some overlap between the two, but in my mind the key question is that of certification, or “does someone need to sign this off?”
 If the answer to that question is yes, then you probably want to create a document.
 If no, then you most likely want to create information.

 With the goal identified, choose your tool, or tools, wisely.
 Microsoft Word and its ilk are very well suited to producing documents but terrible for producing information.
 These days, wikis are an excellent1 tool for creating information.